Come to a comfortable seat.

 And then take your hips slightly back.

-Maybe not all the way back.
+Maybe not all the way back,

-And then again forehead to the mat or blanket.
+Forehead to the mat or blanket.

 Sort of like a melting heart pose.

-This second variation is going to get you a deeper stretch into the upper back and shoulders.
+The second variation is going to get you a deeper stretch into the upper back and shoulders.

-So if you want that,
+So if you want that.

 This second option might be for you.

-Or if you're sort of like me,
+If you're sort of like me,

 Find your variation.